-(This article is a continuation from yesterday’s “Eating for good digestion, part 1…”)
+(This article is a continuation from “Eating for good digestion, part 1…”)

-Balanced AGNI has the qualities of warm, light and slightly oily.
-If we want to build balanced AGNI, we simply need to introduce these same qualities through our food and lifestyle practices, regardless of our our constitution.
+Balanced AGNI has the qualities of warm, light, and slightly oily.
+If we want to build a balanced AGNI, we simply need to introduce these same qualities through our food and lifestyle practices, regardless of our constitution.
 But how do we do this?

-As a basic starting point, you need to favour food that is unprocessed — that is, whole food that hasn’t been processed by food manufacturers and doesn’t come in colourful packets with a list of unrecognisable ingredients…. pretty much anything your great grandmother wouldn’t recognise as food!
-Your body finds it easier to digest wholefoods because they, like your body, are more ‘natural’.
+As a basic starting point, you need to flavor food that is unprocessed — that is, whole food that hasn’t been processed by food manufacturers and doesn’t come in colorful packets with a list of unrecognizable ingredients…. pretty much anything your great grandmother wouldn’t recognize as food!
+Your body finds it easier to digest whole foods because they, like your body, are more ‘natural’.
 They also have a more ‘sattvic’ or peaceful quality to them which has an effect on your mind.

-To introduce the quality of ‘WARM’ you simply need to favour predominantly cooked foods, use mild spices in your cooking and sip warm drinksthroughout the day.Try starting the day with a ginger, honey and lemon tea – the best way to kick start your AGNI and eliminate AMA in the morning.
-You also need to avoid excessively HOT foods such as chilli and also COLD foods and drinks (that means pudding and cake is preferable to icecream!).
+To introduce the quality of ‘WARM’ you simply need to flavor predominantly cooked foods, use mild spices in your cooking and sip warm drinksthroughout the day.Try starting the day with ginger, honey, and lemon tea – the best way to kick start your AGNI and eliminate AMA in the morning.
+You also need to avoid excessively HOT foods such as chilli and also COLD foods and drinks (that means pudding and cake is preferable to ice cream!).